Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 Also, these are average speeds.
 While some homes and businesses will meet and even far surpass these speeds, many homes in rural areas in particular are still stuck without any form of high-speed broadband whatsoever.

 And if you're lucky enough to live in an urban area of Ireland you shouldn't have too many issues finding a broadband provider to cover your needs in terms of speed and coverage.
 All of the major providers offer speeds of up to 100Mbps and some even go above and beyond.
-For instance Virgin Media offers speeds of up to 500Mbps as standard with its top packages now offering up to 2,000Mbps in some locations.
+For instance Virgin Media offers speeds of up to 500Mbps as standard and its top packages now offer up to 2,000Mbps in some locations.

 With all this going on, it will be interesting to see how Ireland fares in the rankings over the coming years.
 But it's encouraging to see the big improvement in speed this year.